stdlib-js/stdlib/SECURITY.md

 Please note, however, that projects governed by stdlib sometimes do unsafe things by design.
 For example, the stdlib REPL supports executing arbitrary code, certain API implementations may use code generation for performance optimization, and stdlib "base" APIs may eschew input validation and sanitation based on the assumption that all input arguments are correct and can be trusted.
 In general, any unsafe behavior should be explicitly documented, and, if documented, the behavior is **not** considered a security issue.

-While there are no clearly delineated rules for determining whether a bug should be reported as a security issue or a "regular" issue, when in doubt, please error on the side of filing a security issue.
+While there are no clearly delineated rules for determining whether a bug should be reported as a security issue or a "regular" issue, when in doubt, please err on the side of filing a security issue.
 If, after investigation, we subsequently determine that the issue is a regular issue, we will advise you to move the discussion to the [public issue tracker][stdlib-issues].

 ### Threat model